Track changes in Excel (Table of Contents)

 - Merging cells.

-- This should be remembered that not all changes will be tracked by excel, the changes made to a cell value can only be tracked.
+- This should be remembered that excel will track not all changes; the changes made to a cell value can only be tracked.
 Some changes like hiding row, deleting the row or changing the color of the cell will not be tracked in excel as this is not quantitative information.

-- Excel will keep the history of changes for the past 30 days only, this preference can be changed but the default duration to keep changes is for the past 30 days only.
+- Excel will keep the history of changes for the past 30 days only; this preference can be changed, but the default duration to keep changes is only for the past 30 days.

 This has been a guide to Track changes in Excel.
-Here we discuss the Track changes and how to use the Track changes in Excel along with practical examples and downloadable excel template.
+Here we discuss the Track changes and how to use the Track changes in Excel, along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –